Frequently Asked Questions about Linfield Fraternity & Sorority Life

 Are FSL Students involved on campus?

 FSL students are among the most involved students on campus.
 FSL organizations support members in expanding and developing their leadership skills.
-You will find FSL students among Admission Tour Guides, the Associated Students of Linfield College, NCAA athletics, academic clubs, and many student organizations.
+You will find FSL students among Admission Tour Guides, the Associated Students of Linfield University, NCAA athletics, academic clubs, and many student organizations.

 Do FSL organizations participate in community service?